-A Special Needs Trust (SNT), also known as a Supplemental Needs Trust, is a trust created to hold the property of a disabled beneficiary and distribute supplemental funds to that individual in a way that preserves his or her eligibility for public benefits.
+A Special Needs Trust (SNT), also known as a Supplemental Needs Trust, is a trust created for a disabled beneficiary to hold funds in a way that preserves his or her eligibility for public benefits.

 There are three types of special needs trusts:

-- A first party special needs trust is one that is funded with assets that belong to the trust beneficiary, such as an inheritance the beneficiary receives outright by a well-meaning relative.
+- A first party special needs trust is one that is funded with assets that belong to the trust’s beneficiary, such as an inheritance the beneficiary receives outright from a well-meaning relative.

-- A third party special needs trust is one that is funded with assets that do not belong to the trust beneficiary.
-For example, a parent who has a child with special needs can create a trust and make periodic gifts to it or direct that an insurance policy funnel into the trust upon the parent’s death.
+- A third party special needs trust is one that is funded with assets that do not belong to the trust’s beneficiary.
+For example, a parent of a child with special needs can create a trust and make periodic gifts to it or direct that an insurance policy funnel into it upon the parent’s death.

 That all changed on December 13, 2016.
-The Special Needs Trust Fairness Act, signed by President Obama on that day as part of the 21st Century Cures act, now empowers mentally competent individuals with disabilities to create special needs trusts for their own benefit, rather than being required to rely on others to advocate for their needs.
+The Special Needs Trust Fairness Act, signed by President Obama on that day as part of the 21st Century Cures act, now empowers mentally competent individuals with disabilities to create special needs trusts for their own benefit, rather than requiring them to rely on others to advocate for their needs.